Christiantk02/PID-GA/README.md

 ## References
 - PRACTICAL GENETIС ALGORITHMS by Randy L. Haupt and Sue Ellen Haupt
+- ChatGPT-generated content for README structure and Markdown formatting.
+- Some parts of the Genetic Algorithm implementation were inspired by ChatGPT (Feb 2025) (Coment where relevant)

 ## Author
 This project was developed as part of the AIS2101 course.